samcday/hcloud-fip-k8s/README.md

  * All matching floating IPs are assigned to a Node, and that Node has a label indicating the assignment.
  * Only one Node has the label indicating assignment for a particular floating IP.
  * Whenever possible, floating IPs are assigned to schedulable Nodes.
+ * The floating IP is configured on the Node it is assigned to.

 ## Demo